ahumblefool/ahumblefool/README.md

 - 👋 Hi, I’m @ahumblefool
-- 👀 I’m interested in adding happiness to this world everyday through my personality and code :)
+- 👀 I find joy in adding value to myself and this world everyday through my personality and code :)
 - 🌱 I’m currently learning Go, Docker, K8s, AWS
 - 💞️ I’m looking to collaborate on projects that deal with huge data, System design discussions, willing to happily mentor or participate in mock interviews
 - 📫 How to reach me